nixworks/public/news/2005/02/8/README.md

 ##### China
 ### [ In China, the Ministry of Agriculture announces that it has developed a vaccine against bird flu spreading to humans ](/news/2005/02/8/in-china-the-ministry-of-agriculture-announces-that-it-has-developed-a-vaccine-against-bird-flu-spreading-to-humans.md)
-_Context: vaccine, China, Avian flu virus_
+_Context: Avian flu virus, China, vaccine_

 ##### government
 ### [ The parliament in Greece elects Karolos Papoulias as their new president for the next five-year term. ](/news/2005/02/8/the-parliament-in-greece-elects-karolos-papoulias-as-their-new-president-for-the-next-five-year-term.md)
-_Context: Greece, president, Karolos Papoulias, government_
+_Context: president, Karolos Papoulias, Greece, government_

 ##### Guyana
 ### [ In response to the floods in Guyana, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) launches a ](/news/2005/02/8/in-response-to-the-floods-in-guyana-the-united-nations-office-for-the-coordination-of-humanitarian-affairs-ocha-launches-a.md)